 Please put the word VICE in all capitals in your subject line (e.g. VICE fails to run game XXX).
 This helps mail splitting and reduces chances that your message is unintentionally deleted, forgotten or lost.

 You can download the latest VICE distribution here.
-We do not provide official binaries anymore.
+We do not provide official binaries anymore besides the nightly build.
 If you want to help improving the official ports and/or want to provide binaries, please get in touch with us.
 Occasionally we might upload unofficial test builds here.

 Binaries of even older releases can be found on http://www.zimmers.net/anonftp/pub/cbm/crossplatform/emulators/VICE.